 \section{Acknowledgment}

-Giannis Nikolentzos is supported by the project ``ESIGMA'' (ANR-17-CE40-0028).
-We gratefully acknowledge the support of the NVIDIA Corporation, who donated the Titan Xp GPU that was used for this research in the context of the NVIDIA GPU Grant program.
+Giannis Nikolentzos was supported by the project ``ESIGMA'' (ANR-17-CE40-0028).
+The authors gratefully acknowledge the support of the NVIDIA Corporation, who donated the Titan Xp GPU that was used for this research in the context of the NVIDIA GPU Grant program.